Software for Distributed Computation on Medical Databases: A Demonstration Project: Implementation

-We next present a distributed Statified Cox model fit using the UIS dataset from Hosmer and Lemeshow~\citep{asa} on time until return to drug use for patients enrolled in two different residential treatment programs.
-Assuming all data in one place, one would fit a stratified cox proportional hazard model using \code{site} (0 or 1) as a stratification variable.
+We describe our implementation first in the context of a distributed stratified Cox Model fit discussed in Section~\ref{sec:illustration} using the UIS dataset from \citet{asa} on time until return to drug use for patients enrolled in two different residential treatment programs.
+Assuming all data in one place, one would fit a stratified cox proportional hazard model using \code{site} (0 or 1) as a stratification variable as follows.